Ameristar Casinos: Philanthropy

 Following the death of Craig H. Neilsen, his estate endowed the foundation in his name.
 Ameristar regularly partners with the Craig H. Neilsen Foundation to support the rehabilitation of individuals suffering from spinal cord injuries and disease.
-Ray H. Neilsen serves as Chairman, and Co-Trustee with Kanofsky.
+Ray H. Neilsen serves as chairman and co-trustee with Kanofsky.
 In addition, Ameristar was one of the first companies to help fund research at the Nevada Cancer Institute by making a $500,000 donation in 2004.

 Ameristar also sponsors an active workplace giving campaign known as Ameristar Cares.
 In 2012, the company and its employees raised almost $7 million for charitable organizations.

 Financial

-Although the current economic recession has hurt the financial performance of casinos on the Las Vegas Strip, Ameristar and other regional casino operators have fared better, as customers opt for gaming and entertainment destinations closer to home.
+Although the 2008–2009 economic recession hurt the financial performance of casinos on the Las Vegas Strip, Ameristar and other regional casino operators fared better as customers opted for gaming and entertainment destinations closer to home.

-Ameristar's properties in Kansas City and St. Charles, Missouri, and Black Hawk, Colorado, benefitted from casino-related regulatory reform approved by voters in 2008-09.
-In Missouri, voters repealed the state’s loss limit, which had capped players’ purchases of table game chips and slot machine credits at $500 every two hours.
-In Black Hawk, voters approved a measure that increased betting limits and operating hours, and added the games of craps and roulette.
+Ameristar's properties in Kansas City and St. Charles, Missouri, and Black Hawk, Colorado, benefitted from casino-related regulatory reform approved by voters in 2008–09.
+In Missouri, voters repealed the state's loss limit, which had capped players' purchases of table game chips and slot machine credits at $500 every two hours.
+In Black Hawk, voters approved a measure that increased betting limits and operating hours and added the games of craps and roulette.

 Casinos

-Ameristar’s properties at the time it was acquired were:
+Ameristar's properties at the time it was acquired were: